pinter-gabor-at/earlytobed/README.md

-# Minecraft Fabric Early to Bed Mod
+# Minecraft Early to Bed Mod (Fabric and NeoForge)

 "Early to bed, early to rise, makes a man healthy, wealthy, and wise"